jakov1003/cl_matches_24_25/cl_matches_24_25/README.md

             r.xg_combined_rank * 1.1 +
             r.coefficient_difference_rank * 1.4
         ) / 8.1, 2) AS weighted_average_rank
-    FROM
+    -- I needed the basic stats for the final select statement FROM
         basic_stats b
+    -- I need the ranks CTE for weighting
     INNER JOIN
         ranks r ON b.match_id = r.match_id
     ORDER BY
         weighted_average_rank
 )

-SELECT
+-- I listed all the columns instead of using *
+-- allowing me to place the main answer column second SELECT
+    match_id,
     DENSE_RANK() OVER (ORDER BY weighted_average_rank ASC) AS entertainment_rank,
     phase,
     home_team,